What is the effect of late payments to small businesses?

 Small business late payments are a cause for insufficient funds in the reserves of SMEs.
 Late payments to small businesses lead to negative cash flow.

 More often than not, SMEs cut down staff commissions leading to employees’ getting demotivated.
 SMEs reconsider future investment plans to cover losses due to delayed payments to micro and small enterprises.
+A well-maintained cash flow forecast can help mitigate these effects by providing better visibility into cash needs and potential shortfalls.

 How do late payments affect a small businesses?